-Application Assistance: There will be people available in every state to help consumers understand their health coverage options and how to sign up for a plan through the Health Insurance Marketplace.
-These helpers will have many different names, but the important thing is that they are there to help you.
-They may be called Navigators, In-Person Assisters (IPA), Certified Application Counselors (CAC), or something else.
+Application assistance: There will be people available in every state to help consumers understand their health coverage options and how to sign up for a plan through the Health Insurance Marketplace.
+In-person help will have many different names, but the important thing is that they are there to help you.
+They may be called navigators, in-person assisters (IPA), certified application counselors (CAC), or something else.
 No matter what they are called, they are there to provide unbiased assistance.

 Catastrophic coverage: A health care plan that covers limited services, such as hospitalizations and emergency care.
 Catastrophic health plans are not comprehensive coverage; they generally require you to pay all of your medical costs up to a certain amount, usually several thousand dollars.
 These plans will be available to Americans under the age of 30 and to those with limited incomes.

-Certified Application Counselors (CAC): There will be people and organizations in each state that can help you better understand and apply for the new options for health coverage.
-These people will be able to help you apply for and sign up for a plan that fits your needs and your budget.
+Certified application counselors (CAC): There will be people and organizations in each state that can help you better understand and apply for the new options for health coverage.
+In-person help will be able to help you sign up and pick a plan that fits your needs and your budget.
 They do not sell insurance or get paid commissions.
 They provide unbiased information about the coverage options available through the Health Insurance Marketplace.
-[Also see: Navigators, In-Person Assisters (IPA)]
+[Also see: navigators, in-person assisters (IPA)]

 COBRA: This is a federal law that allows some people who have employer-based health coverage to temporarily keep health coverage for themselves and their families after their job is terminated, from between 18 and 36 months after the job is terminated.
 Individuals and families with COBRA coverage generally have to pay for their entire premium, which for some, can be costly.